1/4, 1/2, 3/4-Size Guitars - Guitar sizes smaller than a normal guitar with shorter strings and less space between frets.

 Tablature or Tab - A system of writing music for fretted instruments whereby a number or letter appears on lines representing the strings, indicating the fret to be played.
 This is an alternative method to music manuscript which that although you do not need to read music, tab does not show note values, rests, time/key signature, rhythm.
 There are many sites with free transcriptions of 1000's of songs, riffs or guitar solos but be aware, they are not always 100% accurate.

 Transcription - To write down in tab or manuscript a solo, note for note, off of a recording.

 Transpose - To change the key of a piece of music by a specific interval such as Dm to Am.

-Tremolo - A technique performed with either a very rapid down-up movement of the pick or a pami plucking of the fingers.
+Tremolo - A technique performed with either a very rapid down-up movement of the pick or plucking of the fingers.

 Triad - A basic three-note chord.

 Tuner - An electronic device which can tune guitars through reverberations, microphone or a digital signal.